Sam-M345/gen-ai-11/Design Docs/TDD EXAMPLE.md

 ### 1.1 Purpose

 This document outlines the technical design of the Advisee Text-to-Speech (TTS) web application, which allows users to convert written text into spoken audio using Google's Text-to-Speech API.
-The application provides a simple, user-friendly interface for generating high-quality audio from text input with multiple voice options.
+The application provides a simple, user-friendly interface, for generating high-quality audio from text input with multiple voice options.

 ### 1.2 Scope